We offer competitive scholarships to help you get the education you want.

 International Graduate Scholarships

-The International Student Housing Allowance is offered to a select number of international graduate students who have been admitted to Springfield College, are degree-seeking, full-time students, and have committed to attend Springfield College by submitting the enrollment deposit.
-The housing allowance is applied towards the overall cost of graduate on-campus housing for a period of up to four semesters (two years, excluding summer terms) while you are enrolled at Springfield College.
+The International Graduate Student Housing Award is a need-based award offered to a select number of international graduate students who have been admitted to Springfield College as degree-seeking, full-time students.
+The housing allowance is applied towards the overall cost of on-campus graduate housing during the academic year.
+The award is valid for a period of up to four semesters (two years, excluding summer terms) while you are enrolled at Springfield College.
+It is only valid for Springfield College administered residences.
+It cannot be applied to independent housing.

 Student Employment

-A variety of positions may be available in departments and offices throughout the campus.
-Available positions are posted by the Career Center.
+Some positions may be available in departments and offices throughout the campus.
+Available positions are posted on PrideNET under Student Employment.
 The student is responsible for securing employment.
-Each department is responsible for securing employment.
-Each department is responsible for its own hiring decisions.

 Employment in F1 Status